Bravo-Luis/TrusteeHTML/README.md

 # TrusteeHTML
-Creates an HTML/JSON version of the trust report ouput of
+Creates an HTML/JSON version of the trust report output of
 <a href="https://github.com/TrusteeML/trustee"> Trustee <a/>

 ## TrusteeFormatter